 FUNDING AREAS: Global health and development, U.S. education, advancing philanthropy

-OVERVIEW: Bill Gates is one of the world's leading philanthropists.
-Having already given more than $28 billion toward initiatives that predominantly focus on health, education, and economic development in developing countries, he is second only to Warren Buffet in the amount he has donated to charitable causes.
-He cofounded the Bill & Melinda Gates foundation in 2000 and has made philanthropy his full-time job since 2006, when he stepped down from his full-time position at Microsoft.
-In 2010, he and Warren Buffet started the Giving Pledge, a campaign that encourages the wealthiest people in the world to give at least half their wealth to philanthropic causes and now has well over 100 signatories.
+OVERVIEW: Bill and Melinda Gates are among the world's leading philanthropists.
+They co-founded the Bill & Melinda Gates foundation in 2000 and have made philanthropy their full-time focus.
+In 2010, the Gateses and Warren Buffett started the Giving Pledge, a campaign that encourages the wealthiest people in the world to give at least half of their wealth to philanthropic causes.

-BACKGROUND: Taking an interest in the still nascent world of personal computing at a young age, and showing an aptitude for software coding, Gates formed Microsoft when he was a sophomore in college.
-He decided to drop out of Harvard to focus on building his new company.
+BACKGROUND: Taking an early interest in the nascent world of personal computing, and showing an aptitude for software coding, Gates formed Microsoft when he was a sophomore in college, dropping out of Harvard to focus on building his new company.
 A partnership with IBM and the development of DOS set the stage for Microsoft to become the computer giant it is today and to make Gates the richest man in the world.
-After spending 25 years as the company's president and CEO, Gates eventually transitioned out of his role at Microsoft so that he could focus on philanthropy.
-In 2000, he stepped down as CEO and founded the Bill & Melinda Gates Foundation with his wife.
-He stayed on at Microsoft as chief software architect for another six years before becoming part time and eventually leaving altogether so that he could focus full time on the Gates Foundation.
-Although he now devotes his time to running his foundation, he still serves as Microsoft's chairman of the board.
+After spending 25 years as the company's president and CEO, Gates eventually transitioned out of his role at Microsoft to focus on philanthropy.
+He remains on Microsoft's board and is a major shareholder in the company.
+Melinda joined Microsoft after college and held various positions in the company before leaving to focus on raising a family and, later, developing the largest philanthropic foundation in history.